 The labia are one of the most common areas of concern for women.
 Whether due to previous childbirth or just genetics, some women may have asymmetrical or overlong labia.
 It is for this reason that labiaplasty is the number one most common form of vaginal rejuvenation.
 This procedure is designed to reshape and decrease the length of the labia minora.
-Dr. Smita R. Ramanadham is double board-certified in plastic surgery and general surgery, making her an expert in numerous surgical procedures, including labiaplasty.
+Dr. Smita R. Ramanadham is double board-certified New Jersey plastic surgeon, making her an expert in numerous surgical procedures, including labiaplasty.
 Women throughout New Jersey of almost all age groups have put their trust in her to correct their labia into something that is more aesthetically pleasing and comfortable.

 What Is a Labiaplasty?

 A labiaplasty is a surgical procedure meant to reduce the length of the labia minora in an effort to give it a tighter, sleeker appearance.
 In addition, this procedure can also alleviate symptoms some women may be experiencing from overlong labia, such as twisting or tugging of the labia when sitting.

 There are three possible techniques when it comes to New Jersey labiaplasty procedure, each with its own unique set of goals.
 They are as follows:

 - Trim Technique: In this method, the outer edge of the labia minora is trimmed away until it is perfectly lined up with the labia majora.
 We opt to use this technique when only slight adjustments need to be made.
 Additionally, it is the least invasive method, granting many of our patients a shorter recovery time.

 - Wedge Technique: As its name implies, the wedge technique removes a pie-shaped slice of labial tissue.
 The remaining labia minora is then stitched back together using absorbable sutures in order to create a natural shape.
 This method not only removes a greater portion of the vaginal lips, but it also maintains its authentic lining and color.